thismatters/EurorackSlew/README.md

 # Gated Slew

+Causes V/Oct signals to gradually change between voltages with either a linear or logrithmic profile, can work on upward changes in voltage, downward, or both.
+Slew rate is set with knob.
+Gate controls whether slew is applied or not.

 The circuit here is based on the [Yusynth gated slew](https://yusynth.net/Modular/EN/DUALSLEW/index.html) with minor tweaks to make it more Eurorack friendly.
 The changes I've made are thus:
 * Selected resistors appropriate for +/-12V rails,
 * Added polarity protection so that a backward power header doesn't fry anything (twin series schotty diodes: BAT54SL),